ajfisher/ajfisher.me/src/content/posts/2011-12-20-towards-a-sensor-commons.md

 Government data sets and sensor networks are steadfastly closed but there is a lot of weight paid to them because they have an implied lack of error and high precision.
 Ostensibly this is because they are supposed to be "well engineered", rigorously tested and highly calibrated devices - why else would one sensor cost $50,000?

-With radiation data on pachube as an example, there was much made in April about how reliable it was given that it wasn't calibrated, the sensors were probably sitting on peoples' windows and that they were only consumer grade.
-Precision was never the intent for those deploying the sensors however so the argument was moot - ultimately the point was to assess trend.
+With radiation data on pachube as an example, there was much made in April about how reliable it was given that it wasn't calibrated, the sensors were probably sitting on peoples' windows and that they were only consumer grade. <b>Precision was never the intent for those deploying the sensors however so the argument was moot</b> - ultimately the point was to assess trends.
 If my sensor has an accuracy level of ∓ 20%  then it's always going to be out - probably by a similar amount.
 However if it goes up consistently over time, even though it's out by 20% the trend is still going up - and I wouldn't have known about that unless I was using a more deployable sensor because the government one is probably 200km away.

 Having a culture of openness and transparency makes up for the error and lack of precision in the data.
 By "showing your workings" it opens up your data and method for critique and from there allows room for improvement.
 It also provides a method by which you can agree or disagree with the assumptions if you want to use the data and make an informed decision underpinning the data set.